The psychological rewards of angry responses are overrated. Even a brilliant retort is not likely to force an errant advocate back on their heels.

 Even so, it has perhaps become too easy to fire off a rejoinder or a personal attack.
 Most of us find it hard to be in a public space and not encounter cross-court slams from an ideological opponent that seem to need an equally aggressive return.

-The digital world seems to bring our indignation to the fore.
-Many websites welcome comments, the majority of which are mistakenly protected by allowing anonymity.
+The digital world easily brings our indignation to the fore.
+Many websites welcome comments, the majority of which are misguidedly protected with anonymity.
 And it isn’t just the trolls that are rattling on about a writer’s sloppy logic or uncertain parentage.
-In private and public settings everyone seems to be ready with a hasily assembled attitude.
+In private and public settings everyone seems to be ready with a hastily assembled attitude.
 The felicitous put-down is so common that screenplays and narratives seem to wilt in their absence.
 What dramatist could write a scene about a family Thanksgiving dinner without including at least a couple of estranged relatives rising to the bait of each other’s festering resentments?
 To make matters worse, some of us actually get paid to teach others how to argue, with special rewards going to those who are especially adept at incisive cross examination.

 There are many circumstances when the urge to respond is worth suppressing.
 Sometimes saying nothing is better than any other alternative: less wounding or hurtful, or simply the best option in the presence of a communication partner who is out for the sport of a take-down.